Australia thwarts 'Islamic-inspired' plane attack plot

 Five properties were searched on Saturday across the Sydney suburbs of Surry Hills, Lakemba, Punchbowl and Wiley Park.
 The commissioner said four of those searches may continue for days.

-An AFP spokesman told Reuters the men had not been charged as of Sunday morning.
+An AFP spokesman told Reuters the four men, who were arrested on Saturday, had not been charged as of Sunday afternoon.

-Turnbull said advice from Australian security and intelligence agencies had led to increased security measures at Sydney airport on Thursday, while the country's other domestic and international airports were affected from Saturday.
+Turnbull said advice from Australian security and intelligence agencies had led to increased security measures at Sydney airport on Thursday with tighter security implemented at the country's other domestic and international airports on Saturday.

 "Some of the measures will be obvious to the public, some will not be," Turnbull said.